ajburgess/git-practice-2/README.md

 # git-practice-2
-This is the fully-fixed version!
+This is original version (with bug).